 All states require some type of ELL assessment that ranges from simply asking parents to identify the primary language spoken in the home to a formal test administered to all students.
 Upon enrolling their children in school, Washington parents are asked if their children speak a language other than English in the home.
-2 Should they provide a positive response, the student is given the Washington English Language Proficiency Assessment (WELPA) placement test.
-During our inspection we learned that Yakama Nation Tribal School officials had not previously identified students' English language proficiency.
-As a result, ELL students may not have been properly identified and may not have received the additional support necessary to help them achieve academically.
+1 Should they provide a positive response, the student is then given the Washington English Language Proficiency Assessment (WELPA) placement test.
+During our inspection we learned that Paschal Sherman Indian School officials had given parents/guardians a Home Language Survey to identify ELL students; however, in the past 3 years, the school has not had any students who needed to be tested using WELPA.